 If you know you’ll owe more than double your income for most of your career, the tax breaks and income optimization from practice ownership are invaluable.
 You can increase the financial security of your family while minimizing your taxable income and increasing the amount of loans forgiven.

 I have nothing against corporate dental groups.
-They have contributed to innovation in the field and have provided a predictable stream of jobs for new grads to learn the ropes.
+They have contributed to innovation in the field of oral health and have provided a predictable stream of jobs for new grads to learn the ropes.

 I just want to look out for the interests of my dentist clients exclusively when they compare corporate dentistry vs. private practice.
 As a solo practice owner, you can have a high, stable income with a degree of autonomy that’s rare for healthcare professionals.